Need help? Call Tony now: 01952 407599

 I run a consultancy with AI.
 My entire operational wiki is about 40 files.

-That number isn’t sacred - it’s a symptom.
-A symptom of asking, every time a file is proposed: does this earn its place?
+Not 400.
+Not 4,000.
+Forty.
+And that number isn’t sacred - it’s a symptom.
+A symptom of asking, every single time a file is proposed: does this earn its place?

 Zone Loading